-I certify that Name of disabled person was permanently and totally disabled on January 1, 197 76, or January 1, 1977, or was per manently and totally disabled on the date he or she retired.
-If retired after 19 76, enter the date retired.
-Physician: Sign your name on either line A or B below ν.
-A The disability has lasted or can be expected to last continuously for at least a year Physician's signature Date B There is no reasonable probability that the disabled condition will ever improve Physician's signature Date Physician's name Physician's address
+I certify that Name of disabled person as permanently and totally disabled on Janua manently and totally dis sabled on the date he or she retired.
+If retired d after 1976, enter the date retired.
+Pł nysician: Sign your name on either line A or r B below.
+A The disability has lasted or can be expecte last continuously for at least a year d to Physician's signature Date В There is no reasonable probability that the disabled condition will ever improve Physician's signature Date Ph nysician's name Physician's address